watson-developer-cloud/node-red-labs/README.md

 Feel free to use this content, please let us know what you think of it! :bowtie:

+## Contributors
+You want to contribute to this project by updating or creating new nodes for Watson Developer Cloud API ?
+Please follow those intructions on [this page](/contributors/README.md).

 ## License

 MIT.
 Full license text is available in [LICENSE](LICENSE).